ehfeng/marginalbyte/_posts/2016-02-28-cost-of-marketing-and-distribution.md

 ---
 layout: post
 title: The Balance of Startup Economics
+category: thoughts
 ---

-tl;dr *low marginal costs of production favor large companies. low distribution costs favors startups.
-As costs of distribution rise, the balance tilts again startups.*

-A tech startup is a company designed to become a monopoly.[^1]

-In software, there are two outcomes: be a standard or be a commodity.
+A tech startup is a company designed to become a monopoly.[^1] In tech, there are two outcomes: be a standard or be a commodity.
 This is because in software, marginal cost of bits goes *immediately* to zero.
 In a competitive environment, prices and profits are near zero.

 However, once you've become a standard, you can charge whatever the customer is willing (and able) to pay.
 Just ask Microsoft, Adobe, Autodesk, Intuit, or Salesforce.
 Once you're a standard, you've built something that requires years of marketing, distribution, and sales to duplicate.